Tencona/vue-graybox/README.md

 ### Global Configurations

-Binding an object to the `configuration` property of the Terminal will set its global configuration.
-Global configurations are used as the default formatting for every Terminal entry and are overriden by the scoped configurations in the section below.
+Binding an object to the `configuration` property of the Graybox will set its global configuration.
+Global configurations are used as the default formatting for every Graybox entry and are overriden by the scoped configurations in the section below.
 Available Configurations:

 ```javascript